-Interns are to follow the dress code outlined by the assigned parish and school.
+Student teachers are to follow the dress code outlined by the assigned parish and school.
+Student teachers should always consult with the assigned cooperating teacher for guidelines and suggestions.
 Neat, clean, and conservative clothing are appropriate in any situation.
-Any type of dress or accessories considered inappropriate by the parish and the assigned school or the University should be avoided.
-(Refer to the Teacher/Employee Handbook of your assigned parish and school.)
+Any type of dress or accessories considered inappropriate by the parish and the assigned school or the university must be avoided.
+(Refer to the Teacher/Employee Handbook of the assigned parish and school.)